mistval/fpersist/README.md

 # FPersist

-Simple key-value on disk persistence with safe, functional writes.
+Simple key-value on-disk persistence with safe, functional writes.
 WIP

 FPersist is inspired by [node-persist](https://www.npmjs.com/package/node-persist) and is intended to solve some shortcomings of node-persist, described more in the **Motivation** section below.
 If you already have data stored with node-persist, FPersist can use it, just tell FPersist to use your node-persist directory.
 Likewise, you can go back to node-persist at any time, the on-disk data format is the same.